sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

 Configuration files contain your Sensu resource definitions.
 You can [build configuration files as you go][6], adding resource definitions as you create them.
-You can also create your entire Sensu monitoring workflow first, then [export some or all of your resource definitions][7] to a file.
+You can also create your entire Sensu observability workflow first, then [export some or all of your resource definitions][7] to a file.
 Or, you can use a mix: export all of your existing resource definitions to configuration files and append new resources as you create them.

 When you are ready to replicate your exported resource definitions, use [`sensuctl create`][10].